aryanyenni/tcs-fuel-inlet-line-thermals/README.md

 ---

 ### Results
-Full figures available in ['figures/'](figures/)
+Full figures available in ['figures/'](figures/).

 ![Insulation Thickness Sweep](figures/st_transient.png)

-Upon coupling the temperature of the fuel inlet line and the temperature of the powerhead air, there is a need for higher fidelity, multi-dimensional transient heat transfer and fluid analysis.
+Upon coupling the temperature of the fuel inlet line and the temperature of the powerhead air, it becomes clear that higher fidelity, multi-dimensional transient heat transfer and fluid analysis is necessary.
 Results of this 1D sim show no temperature issues, so more complexity, elements, and modes/paths of heat transfer must be introduced.

 ---